Ordering

 Legality

-Flamethrower ownership is generally legal in the United States without requiring any sort of background check.
+Ownership is generally legal in the United States without requiring any sort of background check.

 As the product name states, it is simply a long range torch.
 However, Maryland and California do have restrictions regarding such devices.
 The city of Warren, Michigan also prohibits possession via local ordinance.

 In California, non-stationary devices that are designed/intended to emit a burning stream at least 10 feet are prohibited without a license issued by the State Fire Marshal.
-We’ve developed a nozzle that reduces the output distance to less than 10 feet to create a compliant version that does not require a permit/authorization.
+We've developed a nozzle that reduces the output distance to less than 10 feet to create a compliant version that does not require a permit/authorization.
 Nozzles are replaceable and available in our store for those out-of-state trips or transfer to a new owner.
+This version of the LRT will return in 2026.

 Check with your local laws.
 It is your responsibility to understand and adhere to all relevant regulations.